Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 talking when you started doing the email.

-Yeah.
 Email marketing.
-You were.

-That was relatively new.
+that was relatively new

-And you were talking to new companies.
+and you were talking to new companies

-And that was which I guess
+which I guess

 is kind of an important thing